Albinhsn/Bonobo/README.md

     * Get values
     * Error if out of bounds

+* Assign from index of array, take copy not reference
+    * Needs to happen when we allocate atleast

 * Write c++ data structures and functions to create a standard library
     * Or just write functions in bonobo

+* Mark and Sweep GC

 ## TODO x86_64 backend